CBN Launches eNaira for Remittances to Diaspora | Latest Nigeria News Today

 “The eNaira – like the physical Naira – is a legal tender in Nigeria and a liability of the CBN.”

-“The eNaira and Naira have the same value and will always be exchanged at 1 Naira to 1 eNaira,” the bank concluded.
+“The bank reached the conclusion that the eNaira and Naira possess equal value and will maintain an exchange rate of 1 Naira to 1 eNaira.